Media Monitoring: The Ultimate Guide

 Public relations

 Large companies invest a lot of money in public relations.
-Whether it’s with PR agencies or in building out their own in-house teams, they want proof that their money is being well spent.
-Media monitoring and analysis can help answer that question—and seeing what works can help direct future efforts and investments in PR.
+Whether it’s with PR firms or in building out their own in-house communications teams, they are increasingly looking for proof that their money is being well spent.
+Media monitoring and analysis can help answer that question – and seeing what works can help direct future efforts and investments in PR.

 Risk management